-You can see heatmaps of your top pages and contrast them with earlier, less turbulent times to see what are your customers seeking now.
+You can see heatmaps of your top pages and contrast them with earlier, less turbulent times to see what your customers are seeking now.
 Ask yourself: which areas on your website are seeing an increased or reduced click activity and why that might be happening?

 By combining different capabilities of VWO Insights, you will form a rich understanding of rapidly evolving customer expectations and behavior.
-Be sure to continuously keep revisiting them because as the pandemic and economy evolve, these expectations can change as well.
+Be sure to continuously keep revisiting them, because as the pandemic and economy evolve, these expectations can change as well.

 Make real-time announcements to your customers via VWO Engage